RuslanLazarev/CarND-PID-Control-Project-Implementation/README.md

 ## PID Controller Project
 ---

 The goal of the project is to implement PID controller in C++ and test/tune it using a simulator.
-General idea behind PID control is based on three terms (as per (https://en.wikipedia.org/wiki/PID_controller):
+General idea behind PID control is based on three terms (as per https://en.wikipedia.org/wiki/PID_controller):
-* Proportional Controller:
+* Proportional Controller: the motor current is set in proportion to the existing error.
-* Integral term:
-* Differential term:
+* Integral term: increases action in relation not only to the error but also the time for which it has persisted.
+* Derivative term: do not consider the error, but the rate of change of error, trying to bring this rate to zero.

+### Parameter Tuning
+For the parameter tuning I have written Twiddle algorithm (https://www.youtube.com/watch?v=2uQ2BSzDvXs) yet its usage was limited due to coupling to the simulator.
+I have proceed tuning through trial and error in the following order:
+* The proportional component has a strong effect on the output. its value was set to low, 0.07.
+High value can lead to overshoot and oscillations.
+* The integral component sums errors over time.
+It reduces oscillations around the target value, but can introduce instability at the beginning when set too high.
+It has been choosen at 0.001.
+* The derivative component calculates the future error based on the previous error and brings it into feedback system.
+It smooths effect from the proportional term.
+This term was set at 1.2 for steering, and 2.1 for throttle.

 ## Dependencies